sophieboyle1/Emerging-Technologies-Assessment/README.md

 ```

 #### Analyzed the Text:
-I split the generated text into seperate words and checked each one against the valid words in words.txt.
+I split the generated text into separate words and checked each one against the valid words in words.txt.
 This allowed me to count how many of the words were valid English words.
 Then, I calculated the percentage of valid words in the total text.

 ```
 valid_word_count, total_word_count = count_valid_words(generated_text, valid_words)